Nkaruna00/Diabete-Occurence-Prediction-using-Artificial-Neural-Network/README.md

 This dataset comes from the National Institute of Diabetes and Digestive and Kidney Diseases.

 The dataset consists of several medical predictor variables.The predictor variables include:
-* number of pregnancies the patient has had
+* Number of pregnancies the patient has had
-* glucose level
+* Glucose level
-* blood pressure
+* Blood pressure
-* skin thickness
+* Skin thickness
 * BMI
 * Insulin level
 * Diabete Pedigree function (scores likelihood of diabetes based on family history)
 * Age

 and a target variable:
-* the outcome (1 if the patient developed diabetes, 0 otherwise)
+* Outcome (1 if the patient developed diabetes, 0 otherwise)

 The prediction variables are first scaled to avoid scaling differences between values and to facilitate learning.